dd010101/vyos-jenkins/readme.md

 ```

 This is used to disable custom build check.
 Custom build check would normally skip upload to reprepro repository
 if package is built from non-vyos repository.
-Unfortunately vyos has bugs not only in their build system but as
+Unfortunately VyOS has bugs not only in their build system but as
 well in their packages, some packages are also missing, thus it's currently impossible to build all packages
-from vyos repositories and thus we need to use custom repositories.
+from VyOS repositories, and thus we need to use custom repositories.

 **Global Pipeline Libraries -> Add**